 Part 3 - Line 4a

 INTERGENERATIONAL HOUSING: H.O.M.E.
 OWNS AND MANAGES 78 APARTMENTS IN THREE AFFORDABLE INTERGENERATIONAL BUILDINGS WHERE SENIORS CHOOSE BETWEEN PRIVATE APARTMENTS OR, FOR THOSE WHO DESIRE MORE SUPPORT AND A FAMILY-LIKE SETTING, COMMUNAL LIVING RESIDENCES WITH PRIVATE ROOMS.
 ALL SENIORS HAVE ACCESS TO SOCIAL SERVICES AND ENGAGEMENT OPPORTUNITIES, WITH FAMILIES WITH CHILDREN AND YOUNG ADULTS LIVING ALONGSIDE OLDER ADULTS.
 H.O.M.E.'S OVERALL GOAL WITH ITS INTERGENERATIONAL HOUSING IS TO OWN AND MANAGE HOUSING FOR SENIORS WITH LOW INCOMES IN CHICAGO IN AN INCLUSIVE SETTING THAT CENTERS CONNECTION AND INTERGENERATIONAL COMMUNITY-BUILDING.
 H.O.M.E.
 PAUSED ALL MOVES INTO ITS BUILDINGS LAST YEAR DUE TO THE PANDEMIC.
-THE FISCAL YEAR ENDED WITH NINE VACANCIES OUT OF 78 TOTAL UNITS, WITH 88% OCCUPANCY.
+THE FISCAL YEAR ENDED WITH SEVEN VACANCIES OUT OF 78 TOTAL UNITS, OR 90% OCCUPANCY.

 Name (title) | Role | Hours | Compensation |